 - 5.3.11 Listed buildings and scheduled monuments are already given protection through local and national planning policies and other legislation. - 5.3.12 Local Plan Policy HE1 The Historic Environment sets out that Barnsley Council 'will positively encourage developments which will help in the management, conservation, understanding and enjoyment of Barnsley's historic environment, especially for those assets which are at risk.
-This will be achieved by:- ... e. supporting proposals which conserve Barnsley's nondesignated heritage assets.
-We will ensure that developments which would harm or undermine the significance of such assets, or their contribution to the character of a place will only be permitted where the benefits of the development would outweigh the harm.' - 5.3.13 The Council's website11 provides some advice about locally listed buildings: 'Buildings, structures or sites will be added to the local listed buildings list for historic, architectural or communal reasons.
+This will be achieved by:- ... e. supporting proposals which conserve Barnsley's non-designated heritage assets.
+We will ensure that developments which would harm or undermine the significance of such assets, or their contribution to the character of a place will only be permitted where the benefits of the development would outweigh the harm.' - 5.3.13 The Council's website provides some advice about locally listed buildings: 'Buildings, structures or sites will be added to the local listed buildings list for historic, architectural or communal reasons.
 A local listing entry becomes a material consideration whenever planning permission is required for the building, structure or site in question.'

 - 5.3.14 In the consultation on Issues and Options 89.1% of respondents agreed that the NDP should identify a list of locally important non-designated heritage assets.
 There were many suggestions for buildings and features that have particular local importance. - 5.3.15 The Neighbourhood Planning Committee has researched important local features and buildings of heritage interest including those suggested during the consultation and those identified in the Parish Design Guide.
 Heritage Silkstone, a local history group based at Silkstone Church, has helped provide information and insight for this task. - 5.3.16 The list of proposed non-designated heritage assets for protection is at Appendix 3.
 Appendix 3a is the list of criteria to identify and describe candidates for local list non-designated heritage assets for protection as part of the work on the NDP.
-This work takes into account guidance from Historic England12 and advice from Barnsley Council and should provide a degree of protection to buildings and structures which are of local interest but which are not designated and not on the national list.
+This work takes into account guidance from Historic England2 and advice from Barnsley Council and should provide a degree of protection to buildings and structures which are of local interest but which are not designated and not on the national list.

-5.3.17 Respondents were largely supportive of the proposed list of NdHAs although two have been removed following objections and additional evidence provided by landowners and a third was found to lie outside the parish https://historicengland.org.uk/listing/what-is-designation/local/local-designations/ boundary.
+5.3.17 Respondents were largely supportive of the proposed list of NdHAs although two have been removed following objections and additional evidence provided by landowners and a third was found to lie outside the parish boundary.
 South Yorkshire Archaeology Service invited the Parish Council to nominate all those on the list for inclusion in the South Yorkshire Local List and this has been added as an Action for the Parish Council in Appendix 5.
-The NdHAs are identified on a new Map (Map in Appendix 3 following a suggestion from BMBC.
+The NdHAs are identified on the NDP Policies Maps.
+Policy D2 and the Silkstone Design Code 3 set out principles for the design and landscaping of proposals that involve the conversion of historic buildings.